Abdi-Adan/django_boilerplate/README.md

    **\$ python manage.py rename <name_of_your_project>**
 6. Use core as your base app and start your project here

-**N/B** Do not push the .env file in the by adding it in the .gitignore file before you add a source control or immediately Untrack the .env file from source control if you have already
+**N/B** **Do not push** the .env file by adding it in the .gitignore file before you add a source control or immediately Untrack the .env file from source control if you already have to avoid potential security vulnerability.